-I’ve always been captivated by the Big Questions: What is the soul?
+I’ve always been captivated by the Deep Questions: What is the soul?
 What is the meaning of Life?
 What is God all about?
 Why do bad things happen?
 These questions first arose after my father death when I was eight years old.
 Losing my husband at 32 compounded my questioning and my quest for answers.

 I wound up studying psychology as a way to understand the inner workings of the soul and to figure myself out.
 Over the course of a couple of decades, and through the many personal and professional twists and turns, I evolved from being a garden variety counselor to becoming “Grief Girl” — an expert in grief and loss and how to transform those experiences into an abundant and meaningful life.